Kómnzo language: Numeral system

-Komnzo number words use a seximal (senary) numeral system, with the following numerals: nibo (61), fta (62), taruba (63), damno (64), wärämäkä (65) and wi (66).
+Komnzo number words use a senary numeral system, with the following powers: nibo (61), fta (62), taruba (63), damno (64), wärämäkä (65) and wi (66).
 Counting in larger quantities is restricted to a ritualized counting procedure, whereby yam tubers are counted publicly for exchange feasts.
+Traditionally, damno is the number of yams one should store to feed a family for a year.
 For everyday counting above six, English numerals are borrowed.